NordicPlayground/nrf70-linux-driver/README.md

 The procedure to collect sniffer logs is outside the scope of this document as it depends heavily on the environment and the sniffer used.
 # Known issues

+1. Target Wake Time (TWT) feature is not supported yet.

+2. Maximum UDP/TCP throughputs achieved presently are in the range of 2 - 3 Mbps.

+3. Intermittent issues when running UDP/TCP throughputs:

+   - Firmware lockup (on the nRF70 series device)
+   - Linux kernel crash

-1. Sometimes below warning is observed in the `dmesg`
+4. Sometimes below warning is observed in the `dmesg`

    - `NOHZ tick-stop error: Non-RCU local softirq work is pending, handler #08!!!`

-2. Sometimes during boot couple of commands timeout and below warning is observed in the `dmesg`, once the driver is fully initialized the commands work as expected, so, these warnings can be ignored.
+5. Sometimes during boot couple of commands timeout and below warning is observed in the `dmesg`, once the driver is fully initialized the commands work as expected, so, these warnings can be ignored.

    - `Timed out waiting for response from RPU (Get Channel)`
    - `Timed out waiting for response from RPU (Set TX power)`